 - Cream together butter and sharp cheese

-- Remove bread again from freezer and spread a second layer of butter mixture on all sides.
+- Remove bread again from freezer and spread a second layer of the butter mixture on all sides.

 - Return to freezer and freeze at least 1 hour or overnight.
-Once frozen they can be stored in a ziploc bag in your freezer
+Once frozen they can be stored in a Ziploc bag in your freezer

 - Serve immediately.